michaelarn0ld/bash-scripts/README.md

 |   register [ZETTEL_TAG]    |   adds a tag to the registry if it is not there                |
 |   tags [ZETTEL_ID]         |   prints all tags associated with a zettel                     |
 |   topics                   |   prints all tags in the registry                              |
+|   zk                       |   show all zettels in friendly format

 ----
 |   Option                   |   Usage                                                        |
 |   :-:                      |   -                                                            |